Bara/Multi-Colors/README.md

-Multi-Colors
+Multi Colors
 ============

-colors.inc and morecolors.inc in one library
+colors.inc (for csgo) and morecolors.inc (for css, tf2, hl2dm and dods) in one library